-- 7.1 The Order Scheme takes account of the apparatus of Statutory Undertakers and, where affected by the Order Scheme, discussions will be held with the relevant Statutory Undertakers and alternative arrangements will be made3. - 7.2 The Order Scheme may affect two electricity substations and discussions will be held with UK Power Networks to ensure that suitable safeguards are put in place to maintain electricity supplies to the local area.
+- 7.1 The Order Scheme takes account of the apparatus of Statutory Undertakers and, where affected by the Order Scheme, discussions will be held with the relevant Statutory Undertakers and alternative arrangements will be made. - 7.2 The Order Scheme may affect an electricity substation and discussions will be held with UK Power Networks to ensure that suitable safeguards are put in place to maintain electricity supplies to the local area.